HES-XPLAIN/docker-notebook-base/README.md

 # notebooks-docker
 Docker images for XAI notebooks

-The base image is built upon the [bitnami](https://bitnami.com/) [pytorch image](https://hub.docker.com/r/bitnami/pytorch/) image by VMware.
+The base image is built upon the [bitnami pytorch](https://hub.docker.com/r/bitnami/pytorch/) by VMware.

 ## build